 You may not be the most beautiful dove but you have a sweet, buttery heart.
 You may not be not the softest but I have made you with stone-ground artisan flour, organic sugar and eggs, homemade candied orange peel and only 1/4 teaspoon yeast.
 I’ve made you with love and all the necessary time.

-Actually, I did not have the time for you.
-Tomorrow we open our B&B. In the last few days I have laundered 30 blankets, cleaned, waxed and polished every object and piece of furniture and stocked the refrigerator and larder.
-I am tired and sleepless but I wanted to make something good for my family for Easter.
+Actually, I did not have the time to make a Colomba.
+Tomorrow we open our B&B for the season.
+In the last few days I have laundered 30 blankets, cleaned, waxed and polished every object and piece of furniture and stocked the refrigerator and larder.
+I am tired and sleepless but I wanted to make something special for my family for Easter.

-On second thought, there is always time for something good.
+There is always time for something good, isn’t it?